dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

     *As with cast patterns, a null-assert pattern "matches" `null` by throwing an exception, which is sufficient for exhaustiveness.*

-*   **Constant pattern:** A space whose type is the type of the constant and with a constant restriction for the given constant value.
+*   **Constant pattern:**

+    1. If the constant has primitive equality, then a space whose type is the type of the constant and with a constant restriction for the given constant value.

+    2. Else the empty space union.

+    *If the constant has a user-defined `==` method, then we can't rely on its behavior for exhaustiveness checking.
+Fortunately, the constants that most often come into play for exhaustiveness are enum values, booleans, and `null`, and those all have primitive equality.*

 *   **Variable pattern** or **identifier pattern:** The lifted space union of the static type of the corresponding variable.